Wasserwecken/markdownpaper/.doc/documentation.md

 <div>

 ### Column & Page break
 Sometimes it is required to control the flow and content seperation by column or page breaks.
-Us the tags `<PageBreak>` or `<ColumnBreak>` to force a new page or column for the following content.
+Us the tags `<mdPageBreak>` or `<mdColumnBreak>` to force a new page or column for the following content.

-If the layout specifies only a single column for each page, tjhe behaviour of `<ColumnBreak>` is equivalent to `<PageBreak>`.
+If the layout specifies only a single column for each page, the behaviour of `<mdColumnBreak>` is equivalent to `<mdPageBreak>`.

-The `<PageBreak>` does not only force a new page, but can also later the look and feel for all following pages, enabling for alternating styles within a single document.
-All attributes of `<Config>` are supported.
+The `<mdPageBreak>` does not only force a new page, but can also later the look and feel for all following pages, enabling for alternating styles within a single document.
+All attributes of `<mdConfig>` are supported.

 ```
 <ColumnBreak></ColumnBreak>

 <PageBreak Columns=1></PageBreak>
 ```

 </div>